grafana/agent/docs/api.md

 ignored and the name in the URL takes precedence.
 The request body must be formatted as YAML.

+Status code: 201 with a new config, 200 on updated config.
 Response on success:

 ```